percona/percona-server-mongodb-operator/source/update.rst

 .. note:: It is recommended to take a backup before upgrade, as well as to perform upgrade on staging environment.

-Major version upgrade can be initiated using the :ref:`upgradeoptions-apply` key in the ``deploy/cr.yaml`` configuration file:
+Major version upgrade can be initiated using the :ref:`upgradeOptions.apply<upgradeoptions-apply>` key in the ``deploy/cr.yaml`` configuration file:

 .. code:: yaml